Hemp: Storage

 Hemp oil oxidizes and turns rancid within a short period if not stored properly; its shelf life is extended when it is stored in a dark airtight container and refrigerated.
 Both light and heat can degrade hemp oil.

 Fiber

 Hemp fiber has been used extensively throughout history, with production peaking soon after being introduced to the New World.
 For centuries, items ranging from rope to fabrics to industrial materials were made from hemp fiber.
 Hemp was also commonly used to make sail canvas.
 The word "canvas" is derived from the word cannabis.
 Pure hemp has a texture similar to linen.
 Because of its versatility for use in a variety of products, today hemp is used in a number of consumer goods, including clothing, shoes, accessories, dog collars, and home wares.
 For clothing, in some instances, hemp is mixed with lyocell.
-Its benefits in terms for sustainability also increase its appeal in industries, such as the clothing industry.
+Its benefits in terms of sustainability also increase its appeal in industries, such as the clothing industry.